 202 to HWY 87.
 13 miles or so north of Shea turn east onto FR 143.
 Drive this good dirt road for 16 miles (Brushy Basin is at 13 miles or so), then turn right on FR 648 to the trail head parking area for the Four Peaks.
 The dirt road is in good shape and you do not need high clearance or 4WD.
 Try not to run over any of the dirt bikes or 4 wheelers.
 Bring a respirator if you don't want to get choked out by dust.
 Schedule a car wash for as soon as you get home.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Four Peaks Wilderness:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Four Peaks Wilderness:

 Featured Route For Four Peaks Wilderness